Stochastic and Non-local Closure Modeling for Nonlinear Dynamical Systems via Latent Score-based Generative Models: Methodology

 where $z \sim \mathcal{N}(0, I)$ and $\Delta\tau$ represents the time step.
 Starting from a sample $z^U_T \sim \mathcal{N}(0, \Sigma(T))$, this process gradually transforms Gaussian noise into a sample from the conditional distribution $p(z^U_0 \mid z^V)$.
 With the sampled $z^U$ from the diffusion model, the final step involves decoding the sample in latent space back to physical space, i.e., $U = \mathcal{D}_U(z^U_0)$.

-In~\cite{dong2025data}, an adaptive time scheme was introduced to enhance the computational efficiency of the sampling procedure in the conditional diffusion model, with the goal of reducing the time cost of the stochastic closure model.
+In~\cite{dong2025data}, an adaptive time scheme was introduced to enhance the computational efficiency of the sampling procedure in the conditional diffusion model, to reduce the computational cost of the stochastic closure model.
 Here, we adopt a similar strategy of an adaptive scheme to ensure an efficient sampling procedure of the proposed latent diffusion model.
 More specifically, standard diffusion models typically employ uniform time discretization during reverse sampling, allocating computational resources inefficiently.
 A non-uniform time-stepping scheme was proposed in \cite{karras2022elucidating}:

-where $\rho=7$ controls the distribution of steps, $\tau_{\max}=T$ represents the maximum diffusion time, $\tau_{\min}=10^{-3}$ ensures numerical stability, and $N$ denotes the total diffusion steps.
+where $\rho=7$ controls the distribution of steps, $\tau_{\max}=T$ represents the maximum diffusion time, $\tau_{\min}=10^{-3}$ ensures numerical stability, and $N$ denotes the total number of reverse-diffusion steps.
 This formulation allocates larger steps when noise levels are high (early in the reverse process) and progressively smaller steps as $\tau$ approaches zero.

+The complete sampling process, which implements the adaptive Euler-Maruyama integration described above and corresponds to the generation and decoding steps illustrated in Fig.~\ref{fig: schematic}, is summarized in Algorithm~\ref{alg:sampling}.